NadiaFrShLm/fylo-data-storage-component/README.md

 ## Overview

 Data storage component with layout depending on device's screen size.
-In this project I use simple SASS architecture with layour, components, base and colors separated in different files.
+In this project I use simple SASS architecture with layout, components, base and colors separated in different files.

 Storage line starts from 0% to 75% of whole space-line with animation.